Yes, You Can Make Money Playing Video Games. Here Are 12 Ways to Do It

 Nearly two decades later, Aldeco, 29, still loves Pokémon — so much so that he runs a Pokémon news channel on YouTube under the moniker DaddyGamer Fred.

-Besides that, he’s done what most gamers dream of doing: Figured out how to make money playing video games.
+He’s found a way to do what most gamers dream of doing: Make money playing video games.
 While it’s not his full-time gig, Aldeco said his content has earned him up to $300 a week.